-FALL SEMESTER - July 1 All Students

-SPRING SEMESTER - December 1 All Students
+FALL SEMESTER - July 1 All Students SPRING SEMESTER - December 1 All Students is granted on a one-year basis; students must apply for assistance each year.

 Applications are accepted on a continuing basis throughout the year.
 However, since funds are limited, applicants are urged to file early and plan in advance.
 Financial aid